 How are the Quarantine and Isolation Housing spaces cleaned?

 Quarantine and isolation housing units are thoroughly cleaned between occupants by using disinfectants approved by the CDC for killing COVID-19 to ensure there is no transmission of the disease.
 Linens are laundered by an outside vendor following CDC guidance, with a wrapped sanitized pack provided in each living space to the new student.
 Each new occupant is also provided with a new, un-opened shower curtain.
-Pots and pans and other items are sanitized following CDC guidance.

 Can my parents come visit?